younanNagy/SitFit/README.md

 # Project Description

 SitFit is a personal assistant desktop app for a healthy and comfortable laptop experience.
+Check video [here](https://youtu.be/UXKte1Qf39A).

 # Goals